-Course entry requirements: See Rules for LLM and MPhil Degrees.
-This course is limited to 24 students
+Course entry requirements: See Rules for LLM and MPhil Degrees and Postgraduate Diplomas.
+Course outline:

 The aim of the course is to develop academic and professional proficiency in labour law, conflict management, negotiation, arbitration, conciliation, dispute prevention and resolution, and relevant aspects of labour economics and human resource development.
 The course is principally targeted at persons who are either already practising as conciliators and arbitrators (and wish to further develop their academic and professional skills) or those who wish to gain proficiency in this area.